 Therefore, I exhort the elders among you, as your fellow elder and witness of the sufferings of Christ, and a partaker also of the glory that is to be revealed,1 Peter 5:1(NASB)

-Compassionate Christian conduct, a humble Christ-like attitude, godly and gracious service and a childlike faith, that finds its strength in the Lord, when faced with suffering and pain, brings Peter to the point in his epistle.. where he charged Church elders with new, and important responsibilities - Therefore, I exhort the elders among you, as your fellow elder, and witness of the sufferings of Christ.
+Compassionate Christian conduct, a humble Christ-like attitude, godly and gracious service, and a childlike faith that finds its strength in the Lord when faced with suffering and pain, brings Peter to the point in his epistle where he charged Church elders with new and important responsibilities, "Therefore, I exhort the elders among you, as your fellow elder, and witness of the sufferings of Christ, to care for Christ's flock.
 I appeal to you elders, as a partaker also of the glory that is to be revealed - to shepherd the flock of God among you."

-Peter was one of Christ's chosen apostles who was naturally an authority figure in the early Church, but he was also one who denied His Lord three times and yet three times, he was called by Jesus to Feed My sheep - to care for the flock of God and to provide for the little lambs that needed nurturing, nourishment, encouragement and training.
+Peter was one of Christ's chosen apostles who was naturally an authority figure in the early Church, but he was also one who denied His Lord three times - and yet three times he was called by Jesus to "Feed My sheep" - to care for the flock of God and to provide for the little lambs that needed nurturing, nourishment, encouragement, and training.

-The way that Peter addressed his fellow elders, as he sought to equip those that came after him in forwarding the cause of Christ, and feeding the flock of God, demonstrates true, Christian humility, and a life that is dedicated to equipping others to carry-on the message of the gospel of grace.
+The way that Peter addressed his fellow elders, as he sought to equip those that came after him in proclaiming the gospel of grace, forwarding the cause of Christ, and feeding the flock of God, demonstrates true, Christian humility, and a life that is dedicated to equipping others to carry on the message of salvation by grace, through faith in Christ Jesus our Lord

 Peter was a man who pointed others to Christ, and he was one we should all seek to emulate, as we die to self, live for Christ, and press on towards the goal of the upward call of God, in Christ Jesus our Lord - for His ultimate praise and everlasting glory.